mwvgroup/Pitt-Google-Broker/docs/source/deployment/cloud_configuration.rst

 Setting up GCP
 --------------

 You will need to set up a handful of tools in GCP.
+This includes enabling various API's for use in your GCP project

+.. code-block: bash

+    gcloud services enable containerregistry.googleapis.com

-The broker package provides an automated setup tool that automates these tasks for convenience.
+With the API's enabled, the broker package provides an automated setup tool that creates various recourses required for the broker to run.

 .. code-block:: python
    :linenos: